anthonywong/fwts-live/README.md

-# fwts-live
+# FWTS live
-This is the repository containing the codes and instructions to build a FWTS (Firmware Test Suite) live image, which is based on a Ubuntu system.
+This is the repository containing the codes and instructions to build a [FWTS](https://wiki.ubuntu.com/FirmwareTestSuite) (Firmware Test Suite) [live image](https://wiki.ubuntu.com/FirmwareTestSuite/FirmwareTestSuiteLive), which is based on a Ubuntu system.

 # Build